Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 - `maldet -e list` => it will list all reports with date and SCANID

-#### adding custome signiture to maldet repository
+#### adding custome signature to maldet repository
-there are cases that we are given list of malware hashes so we can import them in our malware detector repository `maldetect/sigs`. thus in further scanning if any new log is reported we can figure out the relationship of it. note that do not import these signitures blindly cause they can cause false positive.
+there are cases that we are given list of malware hashes so we can import them in our malware detector repository `maldetect/sigs`. thus in further scanning if any new log is reported we can figure out the relationship of it. note that do not import these signatures blindly cause they can cause false positive.
 - `ls /usr/local/maldetect/sigs/` and then for instance `cat md5.dat`